mariadancianu/mariadancianu/README.md

 I have almost **4 years of Python development working experience** in the energy disaggregation field.
 I have experience with **sensor-based time-series data** and **real time analytics**.

+On a personal note, I spend a lot of my free time hiking and I absolutely love animals.

 ### :handshake: Connect with me
 Do not hesitate to contact me at my email (mary_0094@hotmail.it) or on social media.